-He leads and supports key research projects related to the retrieval analysis of failed hip, knee and spine implants which have led to: (1) 45, (2) over 80 acceptances of abstracts to leading international conferences and (3) collaboration with over 70 co-authors including surgeons, engineers, scientists, statisticians and students from Germany, USA, Canada, Finland, Australia, China, Switzerland and across the UK.
+He leads and supports key research projects related to the retrieval analysis of failed hip, knee and spine implants which have led to: (1) 50 papers, published or in press, (2) over 100 acceptances of abstracts to leading international conferences and (3) collaboration with over 80 co-authors including surgeons, engineers, scientists, statisticians and students from Germany, USA, Canada, Finland, Australia, China, Switzerland and across the UK.

-He has lectured to undergraduate and postgraduate students, is currently supervising 4 PhD students and has previously supervised 12 MSc/BSc students who have all presented their work at international conferences or submitted manuscripts for peer-review.
-Additionally, he has raised over £160,000 to support projects including the funding of one of his PhD students.
+Harry is an honorary UCL Lecturer and has lectured to undergraduate and postgraduate students, is currently supervising 2 PhD students and has previously supervised 12 MSc/BSc students who have all presented their work at international conferences or submitted manuscripts for peer-review.

 He was a 2016 British Orthopaedic Research Society (BORS) travelling fellow, visiting key research centres in Hong Kong, China (Xi'an), Australia (Adelaide, Melbourne, Sydney) and Singapore.